Scar Revision Surgery

 • You do not have active acne or other skin diseases in the area to be treated

-Although scar revision can provide a more pleasing cosmetic result or improve a scar that has healed poorly, the damaged caused to your skin simply cannot be completely erased.
+Although scar reduction can provide a more pleasing cosmetic result or improve a scar that has healed poorly, the damaged caused to your skin simply cannot be completely erased.
 At our plastic surgery office in Miami, FL, we can offer you scar revision surgery that meant to minimize the scar so that it is more consistent with your surrounding skin tone and texture.
 If you would like to find out of you are a candidate for this highly individualized procedure, call for a consultation with Dr. LaGrasso today.

 What Are the Benefits of Scar Revision Surgery?